JoshuaPurtell/JoshuaPurtell/README.md

 ### Hi there 👋

+This readme has yet to be completed.
+But for now, feel free to check out my professional website, [Processing Stochasticites](https://www.processingstochasticities.com/), or my personal website [Taky Nevinnej](https://kind-curie-8e7995.netlify.app/).
+Both are very early in development and low on uploaded content, so bear with me.

 <!--
 **JoshuaPurtell/JoshuaPurtell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.